-- 8.8 Membership of the Advisory Group will be confirmed by the chair of the Advisory Group in accordance with the guidance in Section 7. - 8.9 The programme leader is responsible for submitting final draft documentation to the chair of the Advisory Group and to the chair of the responsible academic partner's quality committee in accordance with the agreed timescale. - 8.10 The chair of the Advisory Group is responsible for providing written confirmation to the Academic Registrar and the Dean of Faculty that: - a. the programme is at a sufficient stage of development to go forward to an approval event, and - b. the required documentation is ready, complete and appropriate for consideration by the approval panel. - 8.11 The Dean of Faculty will decide whether: - a. the programme may go forward to an approval event with no revisions/changes to the documentation, or - b. the programme should not go forward without a significant re-write and reconsideration by the Advisory Group.
-Specific comments about the omissions/weaknesses of the documentation must be given. - 8.12 If the dean indicates that the programme cannot go forward, they will convene a meeting with the Chair of the Advisory Group, programme leader designate and chair of the responsible academic partner's quality committee to discuss their comments and resolve any outstanding issues. - 8.13 For required documentation to be submitted, see Sections 8.29 and 8.31.
+- 8.9 Membership of the Advisory Group will be confirmed by the chair of the Advisory Group in accordance with the guidance in Section 7. - 8.10 The programme leader is responsible for submitting final draft documentation to the chair of the Advisory Group and to the chair of the responsible academic partner's quality committee in accordance with the agreed timescale. - 8.11 The chair of the Advisory Group is responsible for providing written confirmation to the dean of faculty that: - a. the programme is at a sufficient stage of development to go forward to an approval event, and - b. the required documentation is ready, complete and appropriate for consideration by the approval panel. - 8.12 The dean of faculty will decide whether: - a. the programme may go forward to an approval event with no revisions/changes to the documentation, or - b. the programme should not go forward without a significant re-write and reconsideration by the Advisory Group.
+Specific comments about the omissions/weaknesses of the documentation must be given. - 8.13 If the dean indicates that the programme cannot go forward, they will convene a meeting with the chair of the Advisory Group, programme leader designate and chair of the responsible academic partner's quality committee to discuss their comments and resolve any outstanding issues. - 8.14 For required documentation to be submitted, see Sections 8.33 and 8.34.